Toronto Transit Commission: Projects under construction

-Line 5 Eglinton, which uses light rail vehicles, is under construction.
-It will run underground in the central part of the line from west of Keele Street to Laird Drive, with most of the remainder of the route travelling at grade, though Don Valley station will be underground.
-The full first phase of the route will span 19 km across the city, from in York to Kennedy station in Scarborough.

-Line 6 Finch West is an 11 km, 18-stop light rail line under construction, extending west in a dedicated right-of-way lane from Finch West station on Line 1 Yonge–University to Humber Polytechnic's North Campus in Etobicoke.
-The line is forecast to provide approximately 14.6 million rides a year, or 40,000 a day, by 2031.
-It has an estimated cost of $1.2 billion.

 The Ontario Line, which is a rapid transit line and successor to the Relief Line, is expected to be completed by 2030.
-The Ontario government estimates the line's cost at $10.9 billion for the 15 km stretch from Ontario Place to Don Mills Road and Eglinton Avenue East at Don Valley station (part of the under-construction Line 5).
+The Ontario government estimates the line's cost at $10.9 billion for the 15 km stretch from Ontario Place to Don Mills Road and Eglinton Avenue East at Don Valley station (part of Line 5).
 It is the largest single expansion in Toronto subway history.

-The Line 2 Bloor–Danforth extension is a 7.8 km subway extension, which will continue Line 2 east towards McCowan Road and north towards Scarborough City Centre and to a new terminal at the intersection of McCowan Road and Sheppard Avenue.
+The Scarborough subway extension of Line 2 Bloor–Danforth is a 7.8 km subway extension, which will continue Line 2 east towards McCowan Road and north towards Scarborough City Centre and to a new terminal at the intersection of McCowan Road and Sheppard Avenue.
 The $5.5-billion extension will replace the defunct Line 3 Scarborough and is expected to be complete in 2030 at the earliest.

-The Eglinton Crosstown West extension will extend the under-construction Line 5 Eglinton west to Renforth station and Pearson International Airport by 2030 or 2031 and will be mostly underground.
-The line will travel through all six of Toronto's districts that were amalgamated in 1998 and bring the subway to Mississauga.
+The Line 5 Eglinton west extension will extend Line 5 Eglinton to Renforth station by 2030 or 2031 and will be mostly underground.
+After its completion, the line will travel through all six of Toronto's districts that were amalgamated in 1998 and bring the Toronto subway to Mississauga.